thisisphume/Coursera-AI-for-Medical-Diagnosis/README.md

     - Contracting path: the feature map get smaller.
 It consists of repeating convolution (called down convolution) and pooling layers.
     - expanding path: it takes small features maps through series of up-sampling and up convolution layers to get back to the original size of the image.
     - Output: the probability of being a tumor is assigned for each pixel.
   - The network is trained on the input/output pair of 2D slice.
+However, you could lose come context between slices.

     ![](img/2021-01-08-23-06-19.png)